-If you’re the owner of a growing SaaS business, you know what it takes to build it into a successful enterprise—and chances are you’ve wondered how much your business is worth.
+If you’re the owner of growing SaaS startups, you know what it takes to build it into a successful enterprise—and chances are you’ve wondered how much your business is worth.
 When arriving at an accurate valuation of a given SaaS business, an established M&A advisor will take dozens of factors into consideration in order to take a holistic view of the business.

 In this piece, we walk through the basics of valuing a SaaS business, with a specific focus on areas where owner intervention can positively impact the value of the business.

 Smaller businesses (valued under $5,000,000) are best suited to use a multiple of seller discretionary earnings, also known as SDE.
-SDE is a value of the profit after all operating expenses and cost of goods have been subtracted from the final gross income, and any owner salary or dividends can be included in the profit value.
+SDE is a value of the profitability after all operating expenses and cost of goods have been subtracted from the final gross income, and any owner salary or dividends can be included in the profit value.
 It’s a valuation method that helps show the underlying earning potential of the company, and the owner’s salary being added back into the profit is a crucial element of this.

 SDE = Profit on Income Taxes + Non Recurring Expenses – Non Recurring Income + Non-operating Expenses – Non-operating Income + Depreciation + Amortization + Interest Expense + One Owner’s Total Compensation